PacktPublishing/DP-203-Azure-Data-Engineer-Associate-Certification-Guide-Second-Edition/Chapter09/readme.md

 # Chapter 09

 ## Overview
-In this chapter, **"Monitoring data storage and data processing"**, You will see code examples for:
+In this chapter, **"Monitoring Data Storage and Data Processing"**, You will see code examples for:

 * Creating statistics for Synapse dedicated pools
 * Creating statistics for Synapse serverless pools